excamera/LambdaInfra/README.md

 You need to have a adminuser profile in ~/.aws/credentials

-Once CMake has been install navigate to the root of the project and issue the following commands:
+Navigate to the root of the project and issue the following commands:
 ```bash
 mkdir build
 cd build